agdevtools/unitedapp/README.md

 ## Actionable

 The runbook should attempt to address specific things.
 For example, to respond to an Iris Alert, to Respond to a specific Grafana Alert.
-In the case of both there should be a runbook step with a title that maps directly to the alert is is trying to resolve.
+In the case of both there should be a runbook step with a title that maps directly to the alert it is trying to resolve.

 ## Accessible